 - Increases when you bend or turn your neck

-Depending on the type of pressure a herniated disk is putting on your nerves, you may also experience numbness or tingling in your arms.
+Depending on the type of pressure a herniated disc is putting on your nerves, you may also experience numbness or tingling in your arms.

-When you suffer a herniated disk in your lower back, pain may not be the only symptom.
+When you suffer a herniated disc in your lower back, pain may not be the only symptom.
 Some patients report

 - Muscle weakness

 - Numbness or tingling in the legs and/or feet

 - Back pain